geoschem/integrated_methane_inversion/docs/source/getting-started/imi-config-file.rst

    :class: tight-table

    * - ``isRegional``
      - Boolean for using the GEOS-Chem regional simulation.
 This should be set to ``false`` for global inversions.
+Default value is ``true``.
    * - ``RegionID``
      - Two character region ID for using pre-cropped meteorology fields.
 Select ``AF`` for Africa, ``AS`` for Asia, ``EU`` for Europe, ``ME`` for the Middle East, ``NA`` for North America, ``OC`` for Oceania, ``RU`` for Russia, or ``SA`` for South America.
 To use global meteorology fields set this option to ``""`` See the `GEOS-Chem horizontal grids <http://wiki.seas.harvard.edu/geos-chem/index.php/GEOS-Chem_horizontal_grids>`_ documentation for details about the available regional domains.
    * - ``LonMin``